luvuong-le/material-php-todolist/README.md

 > PHP and Composer must be installed

+> Set your document root to the public directory

 > Must be run a server that has URL rewriting enabled

 ### Development Setup && Notes

 > Run "composer install"

-> Rename .env.example to .evn and Enter details in file
+> Rename .env.example to .evn and enter details in file

 > Run 'npm install'

-> Run 'npm run webpack'
+> Run 'npm run webpack:watch'

 ### Production Setup

 > Run "composer install"

+> Run "npm run webpack:build"

-> Rename .env.example to .evn and Enter details in file
+> Rename .env.example to .evn and enter details in file